onyianozie/onyianozie/README.md

 # Hello!, I'm Onyi you can also call me Dre!

-I'm a Software Developer and Product Designer from Toronto,Canada.
+I'm a Software Developer, Digital Product Designer and a Certified Scrum Master from Toronto,Canada.

-👀 I’m interested in Front-End Software Development, UX/UI Design and collaborating on freelance development, design and marketing conent creation projects with clients.
+👀 My passions lie within Development, Digital Product Design and Building businesses.

 Outside of working on these lovely projects, you'll most likely find me pretending to lift weights🏋🏽, bike riding trails🚲, camping 🏕, or enjoying a glass of aged smokey bourbon or dry red 🍷.